CTPPS/PPSMC/README.md

 It propagates the hepMC input file to the ED Filter meant to be simulated for detector effects.

 -- Parameters: CMSSW release, hepMC input file, and filename for output configuration.

+# known issues
+Fragment for CMSSW simulation of SuperCHICv2.06 samples due to incompatibility with hadronization in PYTHIA8:

+         |    100   Abort from Pythia::next: parton+hadronLevel failed; giving up
+         |  10000   Error in BeamRemnants::setKinematics: no momentum left for beam remnants
+         |   1000   Error in Pythia::next: partonLevel failed; try again

+FPMC produced output in LHE format lacking color states, which crashes PYTHIA8.
+File fpmc_lhe.f contains a few corrections for GammaGamma samples.